seane13/TensorFlow_project/README.md

 Both models require a mix of art and science to fine tune.

 ### Conclusion
-Although the algorythm is simple in nature, this project served as an introduction to TensorFlow and possibly a template for future projects.
+Although the algorithm is simple in nature, this project served as an introduction to TensorFlow and possibly a template for future projects.